KDE/digikam-doc/import_tools/advanced_import.rst

 The **Auto-rotate/flip image** checkbox will perform the auto-rotate/flip action described in :ref:`Lossless Image Rotation <lossless_rotation>`.

 **Convert to lossless file format** allows you to convert the images to PNG, TIFF, PGF, HEIF, WEBP, AVIF, or JPEG 2000 during import.
-To learn more about these file formats, see :ref:`this section <image_formats>` from the manual.
+To learn more about these file formats, see :ref:`this section <image_formats>` of the manual.

 .. _camera_dngconvert: